-- · Stronger pro bono practice at leading law to provide more free legal advice - · Better access to pro bono matters for lawyers - Greater access to free legal assistance and firms and within corporations enables them $\leftarrow ightarrow$ legal tools and resources to support business decisions, operations and advocacy - a.
+- Stronger pro bono practice at leading law firms and within corporations enables them to provide more free legal advice - Better access to pro bono matters for lawyers - Greater access to free legal assistance and $\longleftrightarrow \to \mathsf{legal}$ tools and resources to support business decisions, operations and advocacy - a.
 Strengthen TrustLaw's global membership, maximising the reach and impact of pro bono legal support to NGOs and social enterprises around the world b.
-Develop tools that enable lawyers to better understand legal challenges NGOs and social enterprises face and identify potential solutions c.
-Develop tools that enable NGOs and social enterprises to better understand legal and commercial challenges they face and identify potential solutions
+Develop tools that enable lawyers to better understand legal challenges NGOs and social enterprises face and identify potential solutions

-- d.
-Raise profile of pro bono work and the spread of best practice - TrustLaw Global Index of Pro bono - TrustLaw training: Social enterprise and impact investing - TrustLaw awards and regional events - Tools and resources to help embed pro bono within legal companies - e.
+- c.
+Develop tools that enable NGOs and social enterprises to better understand legal and commercial challenges they face and identify potential solutions - d.
+Raise profile of pro bono work and the spread of best practice - TrustLaw Index of Pro Bono - TrustLaw training: Social enterprise and impact investing - TrustLaw awards and regional events - Tools and resources to help embed pro bono within legal companies - e.
 High quality research that can raise awareness and facilitate adoption of emerging policies and drives legal and policy change - High-impact legal research focussed on key social and policy issues